EpsilonSolutions/netscaler-command-reference/docs/cr/cr-vserver/cr-vserver.md

 Weight for this service.

 <b>cacheVserver</b>
-Name of the default cache virtual server to which to redirect requests (the default target of the cache redirection virtual server).NOTE: This attribute is deprecated.The functionality is intact, but we advise to use bind command to do default binding for CR
+Name of the default cache virtual server to which to redirect requests (the default target of the cache redirection virtual server).

 <b>targetVserver</b>
 The CSW target server names.